 Inclusion Solutions LLC offers professional development events that are short in duration (usually less than 3.5 hours).
-These sessions are part of a strategic plan to either introduce new ideas and concepts or to provide targeted training to build the capacity of a staff.
-The offerings listed here are only a sample of the events the Inclusion Solutions LLC can provide.
-We are happy to customize offerings to meet the needs of you organization.
+These sessions are part of a strategic plan to introduce innovative ideas and concepts or provide targeted training to build staff capacity.
+The offerings listed here are only a sample of the events the Inclusion Solutions LLC team can provide.
+We are happy to customize offerings to meet the needs of your organization.